 Your livelihood may depend on proving your side of the story if you are involved in an accident.
 That’s why dash cams are so popular with truckers.
 But all cams aren’t created equal.

 If you’re going to have to buy and use one, why not get the one that’ll work best for you?
 We researched all of the most popular ones.
 When we got it narrowed down to about two dozen, we installed and tried each one on an actual truck on the interstate and surface roads.
-We ended up with the six best dash cams for truck drivers.
+We ended up with the six best dash cams for truckers.

 6 Best Dash Cams for Truckers: